Larkwrighter/larkwrighter.github.io/_posts/2019-01-01-the-subject.md

 I was fortunate that there weren't any technical flaws with the project, and the showcase ran fairly smoothly.
 I picked up a lot of useful feedback from players, and took a proactive approach to utilising this feedback during the showcase itself, rather than waiting to iterate at a later date.

-I'd had the foresight to build adaptability into the box, so I could make adjustments to the game between playthrough, taking advantage of having groups of players queuing up to play.
+I'd had the foresight to build adaptability into the box, so I could make adjustments to the game between playthroughs, taking advantage of having groups of players queuing up to play.
 I used blue tac to fit the clues and story material to the inside of the box, meaning I could add or remove clues.
 All the content in the box was also written in pencil rather than pen.
 Game materials outside the box were laminated, so I could use a white board marker to edit sections if needed.

 One example of this kind of 'on-the-fly' iteration working well relates to the final puzzle of the game.
 To prevent players from brute-forcing the number lock once they had three of the four digits required, I introduced a number-shuffle riddle (that needed all four numbers before it could be solved) that would output the correct combination for the lock.
 This proved to be a puzzle too far for many players, so I simply removed it from the experience, instead trusting players not to brute-force the lock.
 Of the subsequent playtests, about 50% of players did force the lock, but this strategy ultimately became part of the game - it is a viable technique in code-breaking, and should be rewarded.